Open Enrollment Between Districts

 How do I apply?

-You may request an open enrollment application from any Iowa school district, area education agency, or the state department of education.
+You may request an open enrollment form from any DCSD school, from any Iowa school district, area education agency, or the state department of education.
 An application must be completed for each child and filed with the resident school district.
+Applications must be turned in to the Achievement Service Center, Attn: Marcene Johnson, 1606 Brady St., Davenport, IA 52803.
+You will receive written acknowledgement of the receipt of the form.
+Open Enrollment Application 2014-15

 When do I apply?